schuang/advanced-python-series/workshop-1/20-class-3.md

 run_simulation(coulomb, np.random.rand(10,3))
 # run_simulation(AI_Potential(model_file='...'), positions)
 ```

+So polymorphism in Python is more about design philosophy (trusting interfaces) than syntax.
+The syntax difference is simply: with or without `isinstance()` checks!

 This is the ultimate benefit of object-oriented design.
 Your high-level scientific workflow is now completely **decoupled** from the specific models you are using.
 You can develop and test new `ForceField` models without ever having to change a single line of your main `run_simulation` function.
 This makes your research more flexible, your code more robust, and your science more reproducible.

 ---